laxmananand/zoqq_depl/docs/getting-docs/fx.md

 | Same-day     | Immediately deducted         | Immediately funded           | Immediately deducted          | Immediately funded           |
 | Future-dated | Immediately deducted         | Funded at 9am on conversion date | Deducted at 9am on conversion date | Funded upon deduction         |

-For clients in post-funding mode, if the wallet balance is insufficient on the conversion date, the Airwallex team will notify clients regarding the overdue balance.
+For clients in post-funding mode, if the wallet balance is insufficient on the conversion date, the zoqq team will notify clients regarding the overdue balance.
 This may incur a **fee** to cover the cost of processing the overdue transaction.

 We will settle conversions on a **first-in, first-out** basis based on:
 1. The earliest `conversion_date` with sufficient balance